Elaine Walker (composer)

-Elaine Walker is a composer, electronic musician and author born in 1969.
+Elaine Walker is a composer, electronic musician, mathematician, and author born in 1969.
 She wrote a physics/philosophy book, “Matter Over Mind: Cosmos, Chaos, and Curiosity” (2016).
 She specializes in microtonal music, including founding ZIA, an all electronic band, and performing with D.D.T.
 She has performed with Number Sine.
 She describes: "I compose microtonal music strictly by ear and leave it to others to analyze, so you won't find ratios or mathematics here."

 Life

 Raised in southern New Mexico "by two loving mathematicians, Elaine grew to love the desert in all of its glory and wide openness".
 Her father was Dr. Elbert A. Walker.

 Walker has a Music Synthesis Production degree from Berklee College of Music (1991) and a master's degree in Music Technology from New York University (2001).
 In her Masters Thesis she developed a new kind of music compositional theory called "Chaos Melody Theory based on recursive chaos mathematics".